b-kwizera/alu-higher_level_programming/SQL_introduction/README.md

 3-list_tables.sql: Lists all tables of the specified database.
 4-first_table.sql: Creates first_table with columns id (INT) and name (VARCHAR(256)) if not exists.
 5-full_table.sql: Prints full CREATE TABLE statement of first_table using SHOW CREATE TABLE.
+6-list_values.sql: Lists all rows of the first_table from the hbtn_0c_0 database.